 After 10 years of not flying, Josh and I decided to take a practice flight to New York City.
-Upon arriving to the airport, I was overwhelmed with fear.
+Upon arriving at the airport, I was overwhelmed with fear.
 Just being inside the airport is enough for me to start hyperventilating.
 We were waiting for our plane when I began to weep- not cry- WEEP.
 I was uncontrollable.
 I started bartering with Josh.

 We don’t have to do this!
 We can go home now!
 It’s not too late!